 There are also the potential issues of a child or adolescent outgrowing the rod, and in these types of cases, the only option is subsequent surgeries to remove the first rod and replace it with another.

 There is also the fact that every type of hardware has a lifespan.
 There simply haven’t been enough long-term studies to find out just how long these rods, screws, and hooks will last before risking degeneration or breaks.

-Most follow-ups are two to five years post-surgery, but we really don’t know what life looks like for people 40, 50, and 60 years post Harrington rod surgery.
+Most follow-ups are two to five years post-surgery, but we really don’t know what life looks like for people 40, 50, and 60 years post Harrington or titanium rod surgery.

 This is why Harrington rod surgery is not a decision that should be made lightly.
 There are extreme situations where surgery is recommended because severe scoliosis is causing related complications such as lung impairment and cardiac issues, but even in those cases, I highly recommend trying a more natural alternative form of treatment first.

 There are far more scoliosis treatment options available today than there were in the past.
 Here at the Scoliosis Reduction Center, we support and deliver a conservative approach that addresses the underlying cause of scoliosis, rather than merely treating symptoms of it.